History of Lithuania: Algirdas and Kęstutis

-Bryansk was taken in 1359, and in 1362, Algirdas captured Kyiv after defeating the Mongols at the Battle of Blue Waters.
-Volhynia, Podolia and left-bank Ukraine were also incorporated.
+Bryansk (in the Principality of Smolensk) was taken in 1359, and in 1362, Algirdas captured Kyiv (in the Principality of Kiev) after defeating the Mongols at the Battle of Blue Waters.
+Volhynia, Podolia and Left-bank Ukraine were also incorporated.
 Kęstutis heroically fought for the survival of ethnic Lithuanians by attempting to repel about thirty incursions by the Teutonic Knights and their European guest fighters.
 Kęstutis also attacked the Teutonic possessions in Prussia on numerous occasions, but the Knights took Kaunas in 1362.
 The dispute with Poland renewed itself and was settled by the peace of 1366, when Lithuania gave up a part of Volhynia including Volodymyr.
 A peace with the Livonian Knights was also accomplished in 1367.
 In 1368, 1370 and 1372, Algirdas invaded the Grand Duchy of Moscow and each time approached Moscow itself.
 An "eternal" peace (the Treaty of Lyubutsk) was concluded after the last attempt, and it was much needed by Lithuania due to its involvement in heavy fighting with the Knights again in 1373–1377.

 The two brothers and Gediminas' other offspring left many ambitious sons with inherited territory.
 Their rivalry weakened the country in the face of the Teutonic expansion and the newly assertive Grand Duchy of Moscow, buoyed by the 1380 victory over the Golden Horde at the Battle of Kulikovo and intent on the unification of all Rus' lands under its rule.